 Townsfolk would take out an accidental death and dismemberment insurance policy, then fake an accident and blow off their foot or their hand and collect the insurance money.
 They say a favorite technique was to remove your left foot because you'd still be able to drive your new Cadillac with your right foot.

-One of the people who talks is an avid turkey hunter.
+One of the people who talks is an avid turkey hunter named Henry Shipes.
 His passion for hunting the elusive bird is riveting.
-Another is an old man who keeps "pets" in a cage in his yard, including a possum and a gopher tortoise.
+Another is an old man who keeps "pets" in a cage in his yard, including a possum and a tortoise.
+Northerners loved to ridicule the old man for calling a tortoise a gopher, but that is the Florida cracker term for that animal.
 Another old farmer is an expert at growing "wigglers", earthworms used as fish bait.

-Yankees laughed at these poor country folk when the movie came out 30 years ago.
-Intellectuals were particularly entertained, and the people of Vernon began to resent the movie.
+Yankees laughed at these poor country folk when the movie came out 35 years ago.
+Intellectuals and academics were particularly entertained, and the people of Vernon began to resent the movie.
 It looked to them like Errol Morris was making fun of them.

 It's definitely a culturally significant movie.
-I moved south more than 50 years ago and experienced some of the same culture shock watching this movie as I first did when I moved to Pensacola from the upper midwest back in 1960.
-I have known northern deer hunters and southern turkey hunters just as passionate about their sport as Vernon's Henry Shipes is about his.
+I experienced similar culture shock when I first moved to Pensacola in 1960 from the Upper Midwest.
+I have known northern hunters who were passionate about their sport, but none approaching the level of Vernon's Henry Shipes.

 Was Errol Morris making fun of these poor southerners?
 You will have to decide for yourself, but I for one am not sure that was his mission.
 Southern self sufficiency stands out all throughout this little gem of a movie.